Who can make a submission?

 Step 6: Summarise two learning objectives of your submission in no more than 50 words all together

-Step 7: Enter any references associated with the abstract in no more than 200 words.
+Step 7: Enter 1-4 references/bibliography associated with the abstract in no more than 200 words.
 (NOTE: a reference is included within your abstract, whereas other reading around the subject is a bibliography)

 Step 8: Review your submission before clicking the submit button or saving as a draft

 PLEASE NOTE THAT YOU MUST USE THE UPLOAD TEMPLATE AND ONCE YOU SUBMIT YOUR ABSTRACT YOU WILL NOT BE ABLE TO EDIT IT.

 Should you need to amend your abstract after you have submitted this please contact the Conference Secretariat, email@example.com